TylerAlsop/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-    -An adaptive website reacts to specific coded pixel widths and loads new styling according to the width of the browser.
+    -An adaptive website only adjusts its styling when the browser reaches specific coded widths.
-    -A fully responsive website has styling that continually, and smoothly adjusts to the width of the browser.
+    -A fully responsive website has styling that continually, and smoothly adjusts to the width of the browser no matter what the width.

 2. Describe what it means to be mobile first vs desktop first.